-The conference will be held at the University of Rochester on April 28-29, 2023.
-Accepted papers and comments will be published in the January 2024 issue of the Journal of Monetary Economics.
+The Carnegie-Rochester-NYU Conference on Public Policy is now soliciting papers for a conference on “Labor Market Dynamics: Drivers and Consequences.”
+The conference will be held at New York University on April 26-27, 2024.
+Accepted papers and comments will be published in the January 2025 issue of the Journal of Monetary Economics.

-- Public Health
+- Health and human capital